A measurement of $\Delta \Gamma_{s}$: Invariant mass fit

 The $\jpsi \pip \pim$ invariant-mass fit model has five components: the $\Bs \to \jpsi \pip \pim$ signal, the $\Bd \to \jpsi \pi^+ \pi^-$ decay, the misreconstructed $\Bd \to \jpsi K^+ \pi^-$ decay, $\Bs \to \jpsi \etapr$ decays with $\etapr \to \pi^+ \pi^- \gamma$, and combinatorial background.
 The invariant mass distribution of the $\Bs \to \jpsi \pip \pim$ decay is well described by the sum of two DSCB functions with common mean and tail parameters.
 In the fit to the data, the tail parameters are fixed to the values obtained from simulation.
 Each of the two resolution parameters obtained from the simulation are multiplied by a scale-factor that varies freely in the fit.
 The $\Bd \to \jpsi \pi^+ \pi^-$ decay is dominated by an intermediate $\rho^0$ meson and is suppressed by the requirement that the dipion mass is within $90 \mevcc$ of the known mass of the $f_{0}(980)$ resonance.
 The remaining background from this source is modelled with the sum of two DSCB functions with the same tail and fraction parameters as for the $\Bs \rightarrow \jpsi \pip \pim$ decay.
 The position of the peak is Gaussian-constrained relative to the $\Bs$ and the mass resolution is constrained to the $\Bs$ mode assuming Q-value scaling.

 The decay $B^0 \to \jpsi K^+ \pi^-$ is suppressed using the veto explained in Sec.~\ref{sec:selection}.
-The shape of the remaining background from this source is modelled using a histogram template obtained from the RapidSim simulation which is convolved with the detector resolution.
+The shape of the remaining background from this source is modelled using a histogram template obtained from the RapidSim simulation, including the convolution with the detector resolution.
 The size of this component is estimated by studying the $\jpsi K^+ \pim$ invariant mass distribution in data.
-Using these studies, the fraction of this component is constrained relative to the signal to be $0.01 \pm 0.1$.
+Using these studies, the fraction of this component, whose uncertainty is dominated by the knowledge of the branching fraction, is constrained relative to the signal to be $0.01 \pm 0.1$.

-Background from the partially reconstructed decay $\Bs \to \jpsi \etapr$ with $\etapr \to \pi^+ \pi^- \gamma$ is modelled using a histogram template from the RapidSim simulation which is convolved with the detector resolution.
+Background from the partially reconstructed decay $\Bs \to \jpsi \etapr$ with $\etapr \to \pi^+ \pi^- \gamma$ is modelled using a histogram template from the RapidSim simulation, including the convolution with the detector resolution.
 The relative yield of the component to the signal decay is constrained to be $f_{\etapr}$= 0.6 $\pm$ 0.9\,\% using the known branching fractions and the relative efficiency obtained from the simulation.
 Finally, by combining pairs of same-sign pion candidates with selected $\jpsi$ candidates, the combinatorial background component is found to be well modelled by a second-order Chebychev polynomial.
 Based on the same-sign fits, in order to minimise the free parameters in the simultaneous fit to the data, the second-order parameter of this function is shared between the decay-time bins, while the first order parameter is left free and allowed to vary in each bin.